 Tracks close at approximately 3pm depending on the conditions on the day.

 The track crews have been working incredibly hard to build the longest (and best) one day trail ride in Australasia.
 The tracks wind through 165km of private high country farms, braided rivers, forestry, native gorge and rolling farmland in the stunning Waitaki Valley.
 You will not be dissapointed!
 Please note: Longer loops mean you must to refuel after each loop.
+No Side by Sides allowed.

 Family Loop – 20km;